m-01101101/product-analytics/recommendation-systems/readme.md

 user_user_pred = user_knn.predict(target_user_x)
 user_user_pred  # now contains the predicted avg rating the user would give the item it has not seen
 ```

+## Item-based versus user-based filtering

+> user-based collaborative filtering finds similar users to the one you are making a recommendation for and suggests items these similar users enjoy.
+Item-based collaborative filtering finds similar items to those that the user you are making recommendations for likes and recommends those.

+Pros of __item based filtering__;

+- The meta-data relating to items is stationery, whereas user preferences change over time
+- The recommendations are often easier to explain (both to the consumer and business folks), "we are recommending x because you liked y"
+- Similarities between products can be pre-computed.
+Each day the items in the inventory and the similarity between them can be calculated offline

+Cons of __item based filtering__;

+- The recommendations are typically very obvious.
+Recommending the next episode in a series or "another wallet" may not be very valuable (though it may be for songs)

+__User based filtering__ can provide much more novel suggestions

+- One of the pros of __user based filtering__ is finding less popular items

+## Matrix factorisation and validating your predictions

 ****